Madison School District re-evaluating plan to eliminate some stand-alone honors courses

 “We have put a pause on the removal of stand-alone honors to allow for more time to review this strategy, obtain student and community input, and board involvement,” District spokesperson Tim LeMonds told the newspaper.

-He said the district planned to make a formal announcement on Monday.
+He said the district planned to make Superintendent Carlton Jenkins available Monday to provide additional clarification and details.

-Under a plan proposed by administrators last year, beginning with the 2022-23 school year, ninth-graders would only be able to earn honors credit through the district's "earned honors" program, which places all students in the same classes but allows those who want to earn honors credit to do so if they meet a set or criteria showing mastery of the content.
-The same would apply to 10th-graders beginning in the 2023-24 school year.

 People are also reading…